2023 Prototype Cup Germany

 The 2023 Prototype Cup Germany was the second season of the Prototype Cup Germany.
 Creventic and German automobile club ADAC are the organizers and promoters of the series.
-The races were contested with Le Mans Prototype, while noGroup CN cars were entered despite being eligible.
+The races were contested with Le Mans Prototype, while no Group CN cars were entered despite being eligible.
 The season started on 28th April at the Hockenheimring and ended on 15 October at the Nürburgring.